Rebecca loves sharing what she knows about alternative medicine, health, frugal living, fun, animals, and how to live a better life!

 Why Make Your Own Laundry Soap?

 Laundry soap is expensive.
-It's easy to spend $100 or more a year on just detergent to get your clothes clean.
-Making your own is inexpensive, easy, and cheap.
+It's easy to spend $100 or more a year just on detergent to get your clothes clean.
+Making your own is inexpensive and easy, and has many benefits.
 It may seem complicated or daunting at first, but it's really not.
-The initial upfront cost to make your own is about $30, depending on which ingredients you choose.
-But when you make your own, it makes 5–10 times what a decent detergent such as Tide costs for 1 gallon—and you'll have some left over for the next batch.
+The initial upfront cost to make your own is about $30, depending on which ingredients you choose, but will make 5–10 times what a decent detergent such as Tide would get you for that price.

 Tide, Gain, and other brands run $15–$25, and the cheap stuff you buy at the dollar store or knockoff brands don't work as well.
-You can also opt to use natural ingredients making it better for your family, skin, and health.
-So why not just make your own?
-Much like toilet paper and paper towels, this is just another thing you literally buy to use up and throw away.
-What a waste.
-Just make your own, and save your money for fun things, not laundry soap.
+You can also opt to use natural ingredients to make it better for your skin, and health.
+Much like toilet paper and paper towels, this is just another thing you literally buy to use up and throw away—what a waste.
+Make your own, and save your money for fun things, not laundry soap.